 Philip is a prolific composer and arranger.
-Take a listen below to just a few examples of his music, ranging from choir to solo piano and full symphony orchestra.
+Take a listen below to just a few examples of his music, ranging from choir to chamber music to full symphony orchestra.

 Jane Austen Suite